-Mirena Birth Control Lawsuits in Norfolk
+Mirena Birth Control Lawsuits in Virginia

 Ferocious Representation Defending Your Rights

 Birth control is a huge market, which can lead some drug companies to rush products to market without adequate testing.
 Bayer’s IUD product Mirena is one of these products.
-If you have used the Mirena IUD, please read the following for important information and speak to our Norfolk product liability attorneys.
+If you have used the Mirena IUD, please read the following for important information and speak to our Virginia product liability attorneys.

 FDA Warnings to Bayer

 Bayer, the maker of the device, has been warned for shady business tactics promoting Mirena.